-Example 7-6 Selecting the First and Last Time Elements
+Example 7-5 Selecting the First and Last Time Elements

-''' MdmAttribute mdmTimeLevelAttr = mdmTimeDim.getLevelAttribute(); MdmLevelHierarchy mdmTimeHier = (MdmLevelHierarchy) mdmTimeDim.getDefaultHierarchy(); Source levelRel = mdmTimeLevelAttr.getSource(); StringSource calendar = (StringSource) mdmTimeHier.getSource(); Source[] levelSources = new Source[3]; List levels = mdmTimeHier.getLevels(); for (int i = 0; i < levelSources.length; i++) levelSources[i] = ((MdmLevel) levels.get(i)).getSource(); Source levelList = dp.createListSource(levelSources); '''

-''' Source levelMembers = calendar.join(levelRel, levelList.value()); Source range = dp.createRangeSource(2, levelMembers.count().minus(1)); Source firstAndLast = levelMembers.join(levelMembers.position(), Source.
-COMPARISON RULE REMOVE, true); Source result = firstAndLast.join(levelList); '''
+''' MdmAttribute mdmTimeLevelAttr = mdmTimeDim.getLevelAttribute(); MdmLevelHierarchy mdmTimeHier = (MdmLevelHierarchy) mdmTimeDim.getDefaultHierarchy(); Source levelRel = mdmTimeLevelAttr.getSource(); StringSource calendar = (StringSource) mdmTimeHier.getSource(); Source[] levelSources = new Source[3]; List levels = mdmTimeHier.getLevels(); for (int i = 0; i < levelSources.length; i++) { levelSources[i] = ((MdmLevel) levels.get(i)).getSource(); } Source levelList = dp.createListSource(levelSources); Source levelMembers = calendar.join(levelRel, levelList.value()); Source range = dp.createRangeSource(2, levelMembers.count().minus(1)); Source firstAndLast = levelMembers.join(levelMembers.position(), range Source.COMPARISON RULE REMOVE, true); Source result = firstAndLast.join(levelList); '''

 A Cursor for the result Source has the following values, displayed as a table with column headings and formatting added.
-The left column names the level, the middle column is the position of the element in the level, and the right column is the local value of the element.
+The left column names the level, the middle column is the position of the member in the level, and the right column is the local value of the member.

-Level Level Position Level Value
+Level Member Position in Level Member Value

 YEAR 1 1

-YEAR 7 119
+YEAR 7 119 9

-QUARTE: R 1 5
+QUARTER ર 1 1 5

-QUARTE: R 26 116
+QUARTER ર 26 110 5

-MONTH 1 19
+MONTH 1 19 9

-MONTH 77 107
+MONTH 77 10' 7

-Using the recursive Join Method
+Using the recursiveJoin Method

 You use the recursiveJoin method to produce a Source that has its elements ordered hierarchically.
-You use the recursiveJoin method only with the Source for an MdmHierarchy or on a subtype of such a Source.
+You use the recursiveJoin method only with the Source for an MdmHierarchy or with a subtype of such a Source.
 The method produces a Source whose elements are ordered hierarchically by the parents and their children in the hierarchy.